-My name is (name).
-I am a member of (DECA Chapter) and we are asking for your help with our Mock Competition Night.
+Му name is (name) am а membe r of (DECA Chapter) and we are

-DECA is a nonprofit, competitive membership organization that provides students with professional development skills, networking connections, and confidence to enter the workplace.
+DECA is a nonprofit, competitive membership organization that helps students develop professional skills and provides networking opportunities to prepare students to enter the workplace.
 Collegiate DECA students participate in a wide range of activities, including professional development conferences, community service, and academic competitions.

-Currently, we are preparing for our State Conference at Grand Canyon University on February 29th.
-In preparation for this competition, our organization is asking for your help with our Mock Competition Night.
+Currently, we are preparing for our Conference at (University or Community College) on (Month/Date).
+In preparation for this competition, our organization is asking for your help with a mock competition.

-Our Mock Competition will take place on (date) from (time) at (location).
-You will be responsible for judging several content interviews and providing critical feedback for our students.
+Our mock competition will take place on (date) from (time) at (location).
+You will be responsible for judging several presentations and providing critical feedback for our students.
 If you have never judged with DECA before, no worries!
 We will provide you with information and a quick training session at the start of the event.
-Food will be provided courtesy of Sodexo.
+Food will be provided courtesy of .

-If you are available and willing to judge on (day of the week), we would greatly appreciate it.
+If you are available and willing to judge please respond to this email and we will provide you with more details.

 Thank you in advance,

-(name)